senthilmm/citation-exporter/README.md

 * catalog-local.xml, if it exists.
 If you create this file, then you can override any definitions from other catalogs.
 * jats/catalog.xml, if it exists.
-This file is included in the repository, and you can use the jats/get-dtds.sh script to download the corresponding DTDs from the JATS site.
+This file is included in the repository, and you can use the [jats/get-dtds.sh](jats/get-dtds.sh) script to download the corresponding DTDs from the JATS site.
+(This is executed by default in a Maven build).

 If the JATS (and other) DTDs are located somewhere else on your system, then there are two ways to override the default behavior.